Design Processes

-The design build process offers many advantages to the successful execution of a remodel, addition, or new construction.
-It is a process that can simplify and smooth out the many complex issues.
-The following points highlight the key areas that make the process successful through our proven approach.
+Our design build process offers many advantages to the successful execution of a remodel, addition, or new construction.
+It simplifies and smooths out the many complex issues.
+The following points highlight the key areas that make the design processes successful through our proven approach.

 We listen to your needs, thoughts, and desires and discuss the feasibility of your project.
 Our visit to review the existing conditions and an understanding of the project goals are needed to create a retainer amount that is required for the Preliminary Drawings to start.
 The retainer amount is documented on the Preliminary Design Agreement.